 There’s a hot, relatively new product in the Fertility Awareness world!
 The first product was released during the summer of 2017, and it’s been getting more and more hype as time continues.
 So what is it?
 It’s a thermometer that’s worn overnight on your arm and it will measure your sleeping temperature for you, which is a big part of any sympto-thermal method of fertility awareness.
 It removes the need to wake at the same time every day for a waking temperature.
 So for all the sleep deprived mamas and other women who just love their sleep (me!), this device protects the sleep we do get.

-I personally have been using this device for over 90 days now, and if you have any more questions, please leave a comment at the end of the article and I’ll get to you with an answer.
+I personally have been using this device for over 90 days as of my original review (since February 2018), and if you have any more questions, please leave a comment at the end of the article and I’ll get to you with an answer.

 Like I said above, the Tempdrop is a wearable thermometer.
 If you want to read all the details on the device, you can head over to their website.
 I’ll give you a review and a discount link further down in the article.
 Basically, you wear the device overnight and it collects thousands of data points, then an algorithm chooses the temperature from your most restful sleep.
 As you continue to feed more data into the algorithm every night, the algorithm learns your sleeping patterns better and can give you a more accurate temperature each night.